 The MySQL Enterprise Monitor product is partly built on Java technology, using the Tomcat servlet container for the web-based GUI.
 It uses a JRE on the machine that runs the Service Manager, its performance is affected by the Tomcat configuration parameters, the Agent is written in Java, and during troubleshooting you might use diagnostic information from the Java environment.

-See Also Connector/J, Dashboard, JDBC, plugin, Query Analyzer, Tomcat.
+See Also JDBC, Query Analyzer, Tomcat.

 JDBC